apache/helix/src/site/markdown/Concepts.md

 }
 ```

-#### STATE
+### State

-Now lets take a slightly complicated scenario where a task represents a database.
-Unlike an index which is in general read only, database supports both reads and write.
-Keeping the data consistent among the replica is crucial in distributed data stores.
-One commonly applied technique is to assign one replica as MASTER and remaining as SLAVE.
-All writes go to MASTER and are then replicated to SLAVE.
+Now let\'s take a slightly complicated scenario where a task represents a database.
+Unlike an index which is in general read-only, a database supports both reads and writes.
+Keeping the data consistent among the replicas is crucial in distributed data stores.
+One commonly applied technique is to assign one replica as MASTER and remaining replicas as SLAVE.
+All writes go to the MASTER and are then replicated to the SLAVE replicas.

 Helix allows one to assign different states to each replica.
-Lets say you have two mysql instances N1 and N2 where one will serve as MASTER and another as SLAVE.
-The ideal state can be changed to
+Let\'s say you have two MySQL instances N1 and N2, where one will serve as MASTER and another as SLAVE.
+The IdealState can be changed to:

 ```
 {